 This will cause a link button, that retrieves the audio code, to be rendered below the CaptchaImage.
 To control the visual appearance of the link button, the user should use the .rcCaptchaAudioLink CSS class.

-Since the Q3 2013 release of Telerik® UI for ASP.NET Ajax, the RadCaptcha has an option for enabling a random background noise for the generated audio code in order to improve the control's security.
+Since the Q3 2013 release of Telerik® UI for ASP.NET AJAX, RadCaptcha has an option for enabling a random background noise for the generated audio code.
 This functionality can be used by setting the property CaptchaImage-EnableAudioNoise to true.

 The following tutorial demonstrates how to configure RadCaptcha to generate audio code.